-USB 3.0, Gigabit Ethernet, or Camera Link Industry-Standard Interfaces
+USB 3.0 or Gigabit Ethernet Industry-Standard Interfaces

-Thorlabs' scientific cameras are offered with a choice of a USB 3.0, Gigabit Ethernet (GigE), or Camera Link interface.
+Thorlabs' 8 megapixel cameras have either a USB 3.0 or Gigabit Ethernet (GigE) interface.
 GigE is ideal for situations where the camera must be far from the PC or there are multiple cameras that need to be controlled by the same PC.
-The GigE and Camera Link cameras are provided with either a GigE or Camera Link frame grabber card and cables.
-Since USB 3.0 is supported by most computers, the USB cameras do not come with a card; however, one is available separately below.
+The GigE cameras are provided with a GigE frame grabber card and cables.
+Since USB 3.0 is supported by most computers, the USB cameras do not come with a card; however, one is available separately.
 A power supply and software are supplied with all cameras.
 More information on what's included is on the Shipping List tab.
-Your computer must have a free PCI Express slot to install the GigE or Camera Link interface.
+Your computer must have a free PCI Express slot to install the GigE interface.
 For more information on the three interface options and recommended computer specifications, please see the Interface tab.